elliewix/github-training-brain-dumps/github_directions_text_only.md

 This will take you directly to your local folder for this repository.

-## Make a Jupyter Notebook in your directory
+## Make a markdown file in your directory

-We're now going to launch a Jupyter Notebook instance and save a notebook in this directory.

 This folder is another directory on your computer, so if you're already comfortable with changing directories in your command line, you can do so.
 However, we can also use another shortcut of the application.

 Navigate back to the Repositories menu where we just were (Repositories at the top or the gear icon at the left).
-This time, select Open in Finder for Macs or Open in Git Shell for windows.
+This time, select Open in Finder for Macs or Open in Explorer for windows.

-This will open up a shell prompt already inside this directory.
-Type in `jupyter notebook` to launch the service in that directiory.
-(NOTE: this is presuming you have a standard installation.
-You should follow your normal start routine here if you have something that differs.

-TODO: does this work on windows? some screen shots I see show Open in Git Shell, so does jupyter notebook work here?

-Once the Jupyter host has started up, launch a Python 3 notebook as normal.
-Name this file (by clicking on the "Untitled" at the top) "demo".
+We're now going to create a markdown file on your computer and work on editing that.
+You can use any plain text editor (Sublime, atom, notepad++, textwrangler, etc.) to create this file.
+You can create these files like creating any plain text file, but giving it a `.md` extension instead of `.txt`.
+You'll edit it like any normal text file, but this allows markdown syntax to be rendered by an application that is aware of it.

+Create this file and add a bit of text.
+Doesn't matter what, you could type "hello" or something in there.

 Pop back into your GitHub desktop and you should see a bunch of green code in the code window, and some new files.
-You can tell that these are new files because there is a big green + sign next to them.
+You can tell that these are new files because there is a big green `+` sign next to them.

-Take a moment to look at the file preview in comparison to how the rendered Jupyter Notebook looks like.
-Remember that, like Markdown, Jupyter Notebooks are plain text JSON files that tell the sevice how to render them.
-So when you look at the raw contents, it can be very hard to tell what's going on.
-Markdown is a bit more readable (and is why most of us write directly inside of Markdown) but Jupyter Notebooks aren't disigned to have pretty 'human readable' code inside.

 ### Commit the empty file

 Let's commit this empty version of the file to our local repository.
-Our changes are being saved to our `ipynb` files as we edit them, but this will check in this change to our repository information.
+Our changes are being saved to our text files as we edit them and save in the program (some will save automatically for you), but this will check in this change to our repository information.

 Go into GitHub Desktop and in the Changes panel you'll see two text boxes like you saw in the website version.
 The first short one is your required commit message and the longer second one is the optional description area.
-Add a commit message like "Adding empty jupyter notebook" and click "commit to master".
+Add a commit message like "Adding new text file" and click "commit to master".

 You can now click back into the History tab and see your commit there.